zowe/docs-site/docs/user-guide/ze-install-zowe-explorer-cics-ext.md

 # Installing Zowe Explorer CICS Extension
 ## Installation methods

-You can install or update the Zowe Explorer CICS Extension from Visual Studio Code Extensions or from a `VSIX` file.
+Install or update the Zowe Explorer CICS Extension from Visual Studio Code Extensions or from a `VSIX` file.

 ### Installing from Visual Studio Code Extensions